gregory-gutmann/network-gppi/README.md

 target(t) = β0 + β11 high(t) + β12 low(t) + β13 cont(t) + β2 seed(t) + β31 high_seed(t) + β32 low_seed(t) + β33 cont_seed(t) + e(t)

 The defined network used all 246 regions included in the [Brainnetome Atlas](https://atlas.brainnetome.org) developed by Fan et al. (2016).
-Individual ROI-masks with a sphere of 8 mm radius where created.
+Individual ROI-masks with a sphere of 8 mm radius were created.
 There were centered around peaks based on standard first-level activity contrasts, in this case high>low calorie food images.
 The different gPPI parameters were then created for each seed region and in a following step applied to each target region to estimate the beta weights.
 Similar to first-level activity anaylsis the beta weights can be combined to look at contrasts of interest.
 In the following I will look mainly at the β31 > β32 contrast or in other words the ppi-contrast for high>low calorie food.

 Additional notes: As nuissance regressors the six rigid-body transformtion parameters where used.
 The experiment was  split in two sessions which is also not reflected in the shown formula.
 The data where preprocessed using halfpipe.
 The included region masks were also realigned to fit the dimension and orientation of the bold data.